Designations Congruent with Things: Chapter 12

 After that twenty minutes, he gives up.

-He stands, feeling as though he might buckle under atmospheric pressure or his own exhaustion, walks to the bathroom, and flips on the shower, uncertain about how he’s going to explain the blood on the bathrobe and bed sheets to room service, uncertain whether he needs to do any such thing.
-He hopes that if Newton can manage to have an uneventful week and avoid any elevations of intracranial pressure or capillary irritation, perhaps this troubling trend of ruining his clothes by bleeding on them will just fade away.
+He stands, feeling as though he might buckle under atmospheric pressure or his own exhaustion, walks to the bathroom, and flips on the shower, uncertain about how he’ll explain the blood on the bathrobe and bed sheets to room service, uncertain whether he needs to do any such thing.
+He hopes that if Newton can manage an uneventful week and avoid any elevations of intracranial pressure or capillary irritation, perhaps this troubling trend of ruining his clothes by bleeding on them will fade away.

-He showers as briefly as possible, and then exchanges his bathrobe for his now laundered slacks and sweater.
+He showers as briefly as possible, then exchanges his bathrobe for his laundered slacks and sweater.
 He contemplates his toothbrush with narrowed eyes, but doesn’t use it.

-When he reenters the room proper, he is relieved to see that Newton looks fine—to the extent that a man sleeping restlessly in sunglasses and a bloody shirt with hair plastered into unfortunate and impressive disarray by a combination of dry glue and electroconductive gel is capable of looking ‘fine’—meaning that he is breathing and he is neither actively bleeding nor actively seizing.
-Dr. McClure had been impressively forthright and singularly unhelpful regarding her ability to predict what exactly Newton’s future risk of a seizure disorder might be.
-When he’d asked her about projected odds, she’d replied, "somewhere from zero to one hundred percent.
-His particular situation, even relative to yours, has a whole bunch of weirdness-cred, don’t get me wrong, but given that he’s had at least two seizures and you’ve had none—he’s going to need to spend a good chunk of time during which his negative feedback loops are getting a pharmacological assist.”
+When he reenters the room proper, he’s relieved to see Newton looks fine—to the extent a man sleeping restlessly in sunglasses and a bloody shirt with hair plastered into unfortunate and impressive disarray by a combination of dry glue and electroconductive gel is capable of looking “fine”—meaning he’s breathing and he’s neither actively bleeding nor actively seizing.
+Dr. McClure had been impressively forthright and singularly unhelpful regarding her ability to predict what Newton’s future risk of a seizure disorder might be.
+When he’d asked about projected odds, she’d replied, “Somewhere between zero and one hundred percent.
+His particular situation, even relative to yours, has a whole bunch of weirdness-cred, don’t get me wrong, but given he’s had at least two seizures and you’ve had none—he’ll need to spend a chunk of time where his negative feedback loops are getting a pharmacological assist.”

-Unfortunately, this means that Hermann is going to spend that selfsame ‘chunk of time’ watching the man constantly.
+Unfortunately, this means that Hermann will spend that selfsame “chunk of time” watching the man constantly.

 Even more constantly than had been his original plan.